magana272/Stairs/README.md

     We have a stair that allow for customers to move in the same direction.
 The stairs prevents Customers from moving in opposite directions.

-4. Explain how you tested your project and list the test cases you used.
+  Testing

   - Simpler functions were tested with unit tests.
   - Tested classes were interacting as expected. i.e: Allowing interchangeability of the the scheduler types.
   - Tested various N and S.

-5. Explain how you guarantee that your code is free of deadlock and starvation.
+  Guarantee code is free of deadlock and starvation.
   - This is enforced by the scheduler.
 The scheduler waits for customers moving up to finish before allowing customers of the opposite direction to pass.
   - Starvation is prevented also by the scheduler.
 The interval or quanta is chosen to be 5.
 This makes sure that one direction isn't starved.

-6. Find the average Turnaround time of the examples you run, and explain using these performance measures how you adjusted your project to make your design “efficient”.
+  Turnaround time

+  - ( ROUND_ROBIN: Creating Simulation with 10 customers and 5 stairs ) -- This is my efficient solution.
   - Provided below in Example output section.

-  - ( ROUND_ROBIN: Creating Simulation with 10 customers and 5 stairs ) -- This is my efficient solution.
   - FIFO is included to demonstrate a bad solution.

 ```